 The remuneration of the members of the Board of Directors is determined by the Board of Directors and ratified by the General Meeting of shareholders.
-According to the Board of Directors Resolution ratified by the General Meeting of shareholders the rate of remuneration of Lyubov Krechmanska, C Director, for the period starting from 01.01.2012 to 31.12.2012 for a gross total amount of Euro 12,000.00 (twelve thousand euro), which will be paid in December 2012.
+According to the Board of Directors Resolution ratified by the General Meeting of shareholders the rate of remuneration of Lyubov Krechmanska, C Director, for the period starting from 01.01.2013 to 31.12.2013 for a gross total amount of Euro 12,000.00 (twelve thousand euro).
+According to the Board of Directors Resolution ratified by the General Meeting of shareholders the rate of remuneration of Lyubov Krechmanska, C Director, for the period starting from 01.01.2012 to 31.12.2012 for a gross total amount of Euro 12,000.00 (twelve thousand euro).